NextechSystems/selectapidocspub/source/includes/_patient.md

 ### Extension: note-category
 This is a custom extension to allow the setting of the category on the document.
 This must match with an existing note category or is left blank.
 There can be only one note-category extension.

+Note: This custom extension should not be used, instead the FHIR Category is encouraged When Category is supplied, only the first coding will be used.
+Any others will be ignored.
+When both Category and the this extension are used, the NexTech extension will be used instead of the FHIR Category

 Url: https://select.nextech-api.com/api/structuredefinition/note-category
 valueString: Name of Nextech note category